Saquibirtiza/ClusterFed/readme.md

 ## 🚀 Getting Started
 ### Step 1: Partition the Dataset for Each Client
-To prepare the dataset for federated learning, you need to partition it among clients.
-The instructions to recreate the results for the UNSW dataset are given below.
-A separate script is also available for ACI_IoT dataset.
-We have included the csv files for the UNSW dataset in the `02_Data` folder.
-The [ACI_IoT](https://www.kaggle.com/datasets/emilynack/aci-iot-network-traffic-dataset-2023) dataset can be downloaded and added in the `02_Data` folder to recreate the results.

 To prepare the dataset for federated learning, it must be partitioned across multiple clients.
 Instructions for partitioning the data using the UNSW dataset are provided below.
 A separate script is available for the ACI\_IoT dataset.
 The CSV files for the UNSW dataset are located in the `02_Data` folder.
 You can download the [ACI\_IoT dataset](https://www.kaggle.com/datasets/emilynack/aci-iot-network-traffic-dataset-2023) and place it in the same `02_Data` folder to reproduce the corresponding results.